Conditional Euclidean distance optimization via relative tangency: Preliminaries on duality and polar classes

 \begin{theorem}{\cite[Theorem 4]{kleiman1986tangency}} Let $\K$ be a field of characteristic zero.
 Let $X\subset\PP^N$ be a reduced and irreducible algebraic variety.
 Then $X$ is reflexive.
 In particular, if $x$ is a smooth point of $X$ and $H$ is a smooth point of $X^\vee$, then $H$ is tangent at $x$ if and only if the hyperplane $x^\vee$ in $(\PP^N)^\vee$ is tangent to $X^\vee$ at the point $H$. \end{theorem}

 Furthermore, we say that $X$ is {\em reciprocal} (or that {\em biduality} holds for $X$) if $(X^\vee)^\vee=X$.
 If $X$ is reflexive, then it is also reciprocal.
 This is also known as the {\em Biduality Theorem}, see \cite[Theorem I.1.1]{gelfand1994discriminants}.
 Conversely, a reciprocal variety might not be reflexive if the ground field $\K$ has positive characteristic.
 See \cite[p.
 168]{kleiman1986tangency} for a counterexample.
+From now on we will assume that $\K$ has characteristic zero.
+We can conclude that: